bdjohnson529/codechalet.com/_docs/bayesian/binomial.md

 ### Likelihood
 Your friend flips the coin, and out of 100 coin flips, 77 are heads.
 This is the experiment data, and we can use it to update the prior.
 In Bayesian analyis, we use the experiment data to compute the likelihood of each prior prediction.
 Essentially, we are using data to update our model of the world.

 Let's use a grid analysis to perform a numerical analysis.
 First, instantiate a vector with 1000 evenly-spaced values between 0 and 1, to represent the probability `p` of the coin landing on heads.
-Then, compute the *likelihood* of that value of `p`, using the binomial density function.
+Then, compute the *likelihood* of that value of `p`, using the binomial probability mass function.
 Note in the code below that since we pass a vector into `dbinom()`, the result is also computed as a vector.

 ```r
 p_grid <- seq( from=0 , to=1 , length.out=1000 )